Deltares/HYDROLIB-core/docs/topics/loadsave.md

 1. Request the context.
 2. Register itself within the model cache with its file path.
+3. Store the absolute file path anchor (i.e. the absolute path to its parent)
-3. Resolve its absolute path, to read from.
+4. Resolve its absolute path, to read from.
-4. Update the current parent directory.
+5. Update the current parent directory.
-5. Read all the model data including sub-models.
+6. Read all the model data including sub-models.
-6. Remove itself as a parent directory.
+7. Remove itself as a parent directory.

 Because the constructor recursively reads child models, and the data is only read after the current parent directory has been updated, the child models will correctly resolve